 Once the transcriptions were translated into German, the Vril were shocked.
 The ancient race had given Orsic extremely detailed instructions for constructing a flying saucer.

-Researchers believe that the information channeled by Orsic led to Nazi Germany's creation of futuristic flying saucers.
-Some historians point to the alleged Nazi use of so called "foo fighters," or unidentified flying objects, during World War II as evidence of the country's superior aircraft technology.
-These flying vessels were sphere-shaped and glowed with an intense light, and some believed they were capable of scrambling their enemies’ communication.
+Researchers believe that the information channeled by Orsic led to Nazi Germany’s creation of futuristic flying saucers.
+Some historians point to the alleged Nazi use of so called “foo fighters,” or unidentified flying objects, during World War II as evidence of the country’s superior aircraft technology.
+These flying vessels, such as the Nazi Bell, were sphere-shaped and glowed with an intense light, and some believed they were capable of scrambling their enemies’ communication.

 After all this, the Vril Society suddenly disappeared without a trace.
 Their bodies were never found.
 While no one can be sure exactly where they went, a final letter from Orsic to the Vril members stated “niemand bleibt hier,” or “no one is staying here.”
 It’s possible that the Vril used Orsic’s channeled instructions to build a spacecraft and leave the planet.